 james hardie siding

-When choosing new exterior siding panels for your home, you’re not just deciding on aesthetics — you’re choosing long-term protection, insulation performance, and the total cost to side a house over the next 20–40 years.
+When you pick new exterior siding panels for your home, you’re deciding on more than looks.
+You’re also choosing long-term protection, insulation, and the overall cost to side your house for the next 20 to 40 years.

 What Is Home Siding?